protocol/nft-website/docs/tutorial/batch-minting.md

 ```

-> TODO: Walkthrough code here

-And to deploy the contract, just pass the Chainlink’s aggregator contract address into deploy function of the contract factory:
+To deploy the contract, don't forget to pass the Chainlink’s aggregator contract address into deploy function of the contract factory:

 ```javascript